Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 17:30 And you're like, okay, keep talking.

-17:36 If you're gonna integrate with some third-party thing, think Zapier, if this, then that, et cetera, et cetera.
+17:36 If you're going to integrate with some third-party thing, think Zapier, if that, if this, then that, et cetera, et cetera.

 17:44 And those things are making API calls on your behalf.